Jass

 Course of the game

-Before actually playing the cards, the player on the left of the dealer must choose a color (heart, diamond, spades, club) as trump, which will be valable for the round.
-The designed color will gain special particularities which will make it the most important one, it is therefore important to choose one where you have high cards, or as default, one where you have many cards.
-IF the player who must choose the trump think he doesn't have a good enough hand to do so, he can pass that privilege to his teammate.
-IN this case, the teammate has to choose the trump, he isn't allowed to pass again.
+Before actually playing the cards, the player on the left of the dealer must choose a suit (hearts, diamonds, spades, clubs) as trump, which will be important for the round.
+The chosen suit will gain special properties that make it the most important suit, it is therefore important to choose one where you have high cards, or by default, one where you have many cards.

 Card play

-- IF there isn't any card on the table, he has to begin a new trick. as such, he can play any card of his choice.
-This first card will determine the suit.
+- If there are no cards on the table, they must begin a new trick.
+As such, they can play any card of their choice.
+This first card will determine the base suit.

-- IF he isn't the first one, then :
+- If they aren't the first one, then :

-- If he owns a card having the same color as the suit (the first card played), then he has to follow, that is being obliged to play that color.
+- If they have a card of the same suit as the base suit (the first card played), they must follow, meaning they are obliged to play that suit.

-- If he doesn't own a card having the same color as the suit, then he can play any card of his choice.
+- If they don't own a card having the same suit as the base suit, then they can play any card of their choice.

-- If he own trumps, he can play one at any time, even if he had the right color to follow.
-That action is called cut and permit to take the lead of the trick, possibly having the choice to begin the next one afterwards.
+- If they have trumps, they can play one at any time, even if they have a card of the right suit to follow.
+That action is called cut and permits to take the lead of the trick, possibly having the choice to begin the next one afterwards.

-- IF the suit is not trump and if somebody has already cut, it is forbidden to undercut, that is, play a trump having a weakest value as those already on the table.
-The opposite, overcut, is totally legal and allow to counter against the opposite team.
+- If the suit is not trump and if somebody has already cut, it is forbidden to undercut, that is, play a trump having a weaker value than those already on the table, except if there isn't anything else playable.
+In contrast, overcutting is legal and allows players to counter the opposing team.

-- If there are trumps, the highest trump card win the trick
+- If there are trumps, the highest trump card wins the trick

-- Otherwise, if there isn't any trump, the highest card having the suit color win the trick
+- Otherwise, if there isn't any trump, the highest card having the suit color wins the trick

 Card values